-That said, one must still trust the C compiler-CompCert [17] would be a good point in this case.
+That said, one must still trust the C compiler-CompCert [16] would be a good point in this case.
 Furthermore, Copilot programs are expected to be executed forever (i.e., they are programs over infinite streams), which mimics the behavior of embedded software.
 CBMC symbolically unrolls programs either completely if possible or to a user-specified depth; it does not perform an inductive proof, so currently, we only show equivalence up to a user-set bound (RNDS in the code-snippet above).
-Using a model-checker with induction (e.g., k-induction via SAT [15, 26]) would strengthen the assurance case.
+Using a model-checker with induction (e.g., k-induction via SAT [14]) would strengthen the assurance case.
 Finally, note that this use of model-checking takes the verifying rather than verified-compiler approach: model-checking is done for each program compiled.

-The kinds of bugs we have caught mostly include incorrect ordering of state-machine functions in the generated C. Because we do not yet have a QuickCheck testing infrastructure between the interpreter and the SBV back-end, we get a transitive argument that the SBV back-end is equivalent to the Atom back-end, which has evidence of matching the interpreter through the use of QuickCheck.
+The kinds of bugs we have caught mostly include incorrect ordering of functions in the generated C (e.g., sampling external values after computing next-state values for streams).
+Because we do not yet have a QuickCheck testing infrastructure between the interpreter and the SBV back-end, we get a transitive argument that the SBV back-end is equivalent to the Atom back-end, which has evidence of matching the interpreter through the use of QuickCheck.
 From an evidence perspective, model-checking the back-ends reduces the required trust in the Haskell compiler/interpreter, since we check the generated artifacts.
 Ideally, we would have the power of an EDSL without having to trust the runtime system of the host language.